 CPG Hotels is not running managed isolation facilities for the government in Auckland, which means we’re happy to offer some of the only hotel accommodation in Auckland not hosting possible cases.
 Visit our COVID-19 page to find out more about our safety policies, or contact us to book in your accommodation now, before it’s snapped up by other Kiwis hitting the road and seeking the sunshine![:zh]Following on from our series of posts about the best places to eat out in the various cities where you will find a CPG Hotel, this week we look at the top five places to eat out in Auckland.
 The city is arguably the best places in New Zealand when it comes to eating out and the restaurant choices are pretty amazing.
 You can of course check out the Metro Top 50 Restaurants in Auckland and find yourself a great place to eat out, however we wanted to get more of a local’s insight and provide you with some ideas that you might not necessarily see in your guidebook.

-We asked all our staff members at the Hotel Grand Windsor and Greenlane Suites in Auckland for their top picks for places to eat out and here are the top five.
+We asked all our staff members at the Fable Auckland and Greenlane Suites in Auckland for their top picks for places to eat out and here are the top five.

 1. The Sugar Club